 The role of the federal government in the education of our children should not stop with a high school diploma.
 With dozens of colleges and universities located entirely or partially in my district, I recognize the important role that higher education plays in keeping America competitive in the global marketplace.
-I have consistently supported student aid programs like Pell Grants, GEAR UP, and TRIO in order to keep college affordable for all Americans.
-Equal opportunity is part of our history and essential to our future.
+I have consistently supported student aid programs like Pell Grants, GEAR UP, and TRIO to help keep college affordable for all Americans and increase access to higher education.
+Equal opportunity is central to our history and essential to our future.
 We believe every person has the right to develop his or her potential.
+Equal opportunity is a matter of individual rights, and it also benefits everyone when barriers do not prevent hardworking and talented persons from contributing all they can to our economy and society.
 In order to make this ideal a reality and help our students compete, we must work to make college more affordable and accessible for all of our students.
-We have made some progress in recent years, most notably by increasing the Pell Grant maximum under President Obama, but we must do more to make sure that all of our young people can pursue the education and the future they seek.
+We have made some progress in recent years, most notably by increasing the Pell Grant maximum and restoring year-round eligibility, but we must do more to make sure that all of our young people can pursue the education and the future they seek.

 The Obama Administration proposed a college ratings system to rate schools using a variety of criteria, including graduation rates and alumni earnings and linking ratings to financial aid eligibility.
 This concerned me and I introduced a resolution with Republican Rep. Bob Goodlatte setting forth our objections.
 The Administration opted not to pursue the ratings system as proposed.
 More recently, Rep. Goodlatte and I co-founded the Independent Colleges and Universities Caucus to serve as an informal group of Members dedicated to issues related to private, nonprofit colleges and the students they serve.
 We believe that American higher education is strengthened by intellectual and institutional diversity.